 I have always enjoyed doing hand embroidery even as a kid.

-Just before my family's summer vacations at a lake up northern Michigan,
+Just before my family's summer vacations at a lake

 I would go to the Five and Dime store in my little town and